Skip to content

 Filter Field Value Add this field to the log explorer to view all log data related to this field.

-Reverse Filter Field Value Add this field to the log explorer to view all log data except those related to this field.
+Invert Filter Field Value Add this field to the log explorer to view all log data except for this field.

 Add to Display Column Add this field to the explorer list for viewing.